Photographs in the collections at London Metropolitan Archives

-- 6th September – ‘Saved from a skip and selected in a Swiss chateau: the curious journeys of archive collections at the Charles Dickens Museum’ [this is the seminar rescheduled from March following some highly unseasonable snow!].
+- 6th September 2018 – ‘Saved from a skip and selected in a Swiss chateau: the curious journeys of archive collections at the Charles Dickens Museum’

-- 6th December – Archives of the Worshipful Company of Musicians
+- 6th December 2018 – Archives of the Worshipful Company of Musicians.

 We run workshops for professional archivists and archives users based on the needs of our membership.
 While we have none currently planned, we would like to hear from you if you have a particular skill or topic you would like to see covered.
 You can contact us here.